 What Is a Stock Keeping Unit?

-For example, an electronics store will likely have sections for televisions, audio equipment, home appliances, computers, smartphones, along with other various electronics.
+An electronics store will likely have sections for televisions, audio equipment, home appliances, computers, smartphones, along with other various electronics.
 They might create their SKUs in order to quickly identify that a product is part of their audio equipment line of products.
 Other SKUs identify computer products, and so on.

 Stock keeping units are unique to each retailer.
 In this way they differ from universal product codes (UPCs), which as their name implies, are the same for everyone.